Tennōji Zoo

 Tennōji Zoo (天王寺動物園) is a 11-hectare (27-acre) zoo located at Tennōji Park in Tennōji-ku, Osaka, Japan, opened on January 1, 1915.
 It is the third zoo to be built in Japan and is located southwest of the Shitennō-ji temple, the first Buddhist temple in Japan.

+History

+In the late 1920s, Tennōji Zoo acquired a chimapanzee, Torō, who died of pneumonia after only a month at the zoo.
+In response, they sent animal collector Isamu Kagawa to Africa to get a replacement, called Rita.
+Rita and her mate, Lloyd, became very popular at the zoo and across Japan.